By Tim Lambert

 What happened next is not certain.
 At 12.45 am a man named James Brown said he saw Elizabeth with a man in nearby Fairclouth Street.
 The woman said ‘No, not tonight.
 Maybe some other night’.
 However, at the same time, a man called Israel Schwartz claimed he saw Liz with a man in Berner Street.
 The man pushed Elizabeth to the ground.
 Schwartz said he then noticed a man on the other side of the street with a pipe.
 The man attacking Liz shouted ‘Lipski!’
 (Israel Lipski was a murderer and his name was a term of anti-Semitic abuse).
 Schwartz then fled from the scene.
 Obviously, one of these witnesses was mistaken so we are not sure what happened.

-If Israel Schwartz was right and the man who pushed Elizabeth to the ground later murdered her he might not have been Jack the Ripper.
+If Israel Schwartz was right and the man who pushed Elizabeth to the ground later murdered her he might not have been the Whitechapel murderer.
 It is possible some other man killed Liz after some kind of argument.
-It is also possible she left the man who pushed her over and immediately afterward she met Jack.
+It is also possible she left the man who pushed her over and immediately afterward she met the murderer.

 Catherine Eddowes